radicle-dev/radicle-upstream/DEVELOPMENT.md

 of the API provided by the proxy, these can be found under `proxy/tests`.
 To find out where to place and how to lay out tests, check the Rust book [test chapter][rt].

+💡 *You'll have to run the submodule commands every time there are any updates to the test fixture repository.*

 ### File structure

 The GraphQL API exposes the application's domain logic.
 Therefore we try to treat